Skip to content

 Shared attention

-In a packed room or rotating staff model, misunderstandings are easy to miss.
 Math gaps often look like “carelessness” until someone watches the student work slowly, out loud.

 Pace set for the median